Shooting range: Targets

 Civilian targets are usually made of paper or a plastic coreflute, sometimes with a canvas or hessian back on the larger long-range types.
 Most competitive targets are a solid black circle on a white background.
 The black circle may have scoring rings.
 Targets of other shapes may be used such as used in pistol (hand gun) target shooting.
 Reactive targets allow shooters to easily identify bullet strikes.
 This allows shooters to improve their skills by quickly being able to compare their aiming point and where the actual bullet impacted the target.

-Those who choose to use military surplus rifles in competition on firing ranges at set distances include bolt and semiautomatic actions, with targets used as per military standards, current and historic.
+Electronic scoring targets use an acoustic or optical system to evaluate the shot as it passes through the target frame.

+Service rifle competitions typically use the military-standard targets contemporary to the firearm's era.
 The same applies for the matches they shoot.

-Other target types include a metal plate that is knocked over by the bullet such as in the air rifle sport of field target or handgun discipline of IPSC, and stationary metal plates of scaled animal outlines on which bullet strikes mark as well as those that mark the paint which is painted over again after scoring.
+Other target types include a metal plate that is knocked over by the projectile such as in the air rifle sport of field target or handgun discipline of IPSC, and stationary metal plates of scaled animal outlines on which bullet strikes mark as well as those that mark the paint which is painted over again after scoring.

 Butts / backstop

-The butts / backstop is the area behind the target into which the shot impacts having passed through the target.
-Outdoor and sometimes indoor ranges have earth or sand butts.
-Indoor ranges can use angled plates with collectors, often with a rubber curtain through which the bullet passes and is then stopped by a metal plate.
-Rubber curtains help reduce bullet fragments.
+The butts or backstop is the area behind the target into which the shot impacts having passed through the target.
+Earth, sand, or rubber berms are common, particularly on outdoor ranges.
+Vertical or angled steel plates with collectors are common indoors, often with a ballistic rubber curtain through which the bullet passes and is then stopped by a metal plate.
+The rubber curtains help reduce ricochet or bounce-back of bullet fragments.

-Ranges without automatic target placements sometimes have concrete trenches where personnel lift and retract, mark and replace targets.
+Ranges without automatic target placements sometimes have galleries or trenches from where personnel lift and retract, mark and replace targets.

-They need to be of sufficient height to capture the projectile intended for the target as well as any ricochet that may occur from the projectile striking the floor of the target range fairway.
-Usually the top is at least five degrees in elevation from the 100m firing line.
+Backstops need to be of sufficient height to capture the projectile intended for the target as well as any ricochet that may occur from the projectile striking the range floor.
+The height is determined by range distance, as well as the approved firearms - a range for unsupported or pistol shooting may require a larger backstop than a range exclusively used or prone or supported rifle where a greater level of accuracy is expected.